Parks and Facilities Planning Services

 Parks in consultation and development

 The City of Ottawa wants input from you on the design of new parks and facilities and the lifecycle of existing parks and facilities!
-Find all new park projects on our Public Engagement Project search tool and provide comments on designs currently being reviewed.
+Find all new park projects on our public engagement website and provide comments on designs currently being reviewed.

 Parks and Recreation Facilities Master Plan